Non-identical anyonic algebras from compact-field quantum geometry: Uncommon gauge properties: integer charges and fractional fluxes

-Importantly, the resulting energy splitting is affected by both Aharonov-Bohm \textit{and} Aharonov-Casher effects~\cite{Elion1993,Cottet_2002,Mooij_2006,Pop2012,Astafiev_2012,Koliofoti_2023}.
-The former is straightforwardly included as a classical flux offset, $\phi_z\rightarrow \phi_z+\phi_z^\text{(ext)}$, which arises from a coupling to an external magnetic field~\cite{Riwar_2022}.
-The latter on the other hand emerges when including offset charges to each node $z$, $n_z\rightarrow n_z+n_z^{(\text{ext})}$ by applying the gate voltage $V_{gz}$ to node $n$, such that $n_z^{(\text{ext})}=C_{gz}V_{gz}/(2e)$, where $C_{gz}$ is the capacitance between node $z$ and the gate attached to it.
-The duality of these two effects can be better understood if we perceive the flux as a magnetic dipole~\cite{Elion1993}.
-Then we cannot distinguish whether the charge is moving around the flux, or vice verse.
-We can detect only a mutual movement or charge and flux with respect to each other (as illustrated in Fig.~\ref{fig:spectrum}(a).
-It is well known that for circuits with compact phases (such as the charge qubit~\cite{Cottet_2002}), the energy spectrum is sensitive to charge offsets---giving rise to the so-called charge dispersion effect (which was, e.g., recently used to track quasiparticle poisoning~\cite{Serniak2018,Serniak2019} or to probe higher Josephson harmonics~\cite{Willsch_2024}).
-In quantum mechanical terms, the system picks up a phase proportional to the offset charge $n_z^{(\text{ext})}$ as it travels along the periodic $\phi_z$ and completes one cycle.
+The Aharonov-Casher effect emerges when including an offset charge to node $z$, $n_z\rightarrow n_z+n_z^{(\text{ext})}$, by applying the gate voltage $V_{gz}$ to node $z$, such that $n_z^{(\text{ext})}=C_{gz}V_{gz}/(2e)$, where $C_{gz}$ is the capacitance between node $z$ and the gate attached to it.
+It is well known that for circuits with compact phases (such as the charge qubit~\cite{Cottet_2002}), the energy spectrum is sensitive to charge offsets---giving rise to the so-called charge dispersion effect (which was, e.g., recently used to track quasiparticle poisoning~\cite{Serniak2018,Serniak2019} or to probe higher Josephson harmonics~\cite{Willsch_2024}, indicating that offset charge noise is slow enough to allow reliable measurements).
+For external voltage sources, such offsets can be added readily in the capacitive term of the original microscopic Hamiltonian, Eq.~\eqref{eq_including_capacitances}, which is then simply carried over to the low energy theory, Eq.~\eqref{eq_H_low}.
+Note however, that the quantum geometric component may have its own contribution.
+In quantum mechanical terms, quantum systems on compact manifolds pick up a phase as the coordinate travels along the periodic $\phi_z$ and completes one cycle.
 For a two-dimensional subspace ($\phi_z,\phi_{z^\prime}$), this means that the system is not fully determined by the Berry curvature $\mathcal{B}_{zz^\prime}$ alone, since it only determines the geometric phases of paths that do not probe the torus topology (i.e., paths that can be shrunk to single points).
-The torus however offers two more distinct types of paths (see Fig.~\ref{fig:torus}) whose phases need to be fixed by $n_z^{(\text{ext})}$.
-Ultimately, by adding the respective flux and charge offsets to $N_z$ and $\Phi_z$ respectively, we can show that when projecting to the lowest Landau level, the Josephson effect reveals both types of shifts as
+The torus however offers two more distinct types of paths (see Fig.~\ref{fig:torus}) whose phases need to be fixed, thus nominally contributing to $n_z^{(\text{ext})}$.

+At this stage, we can already see that there is a peculiar interconnectedness between charge and flux offsets: the Chern number part of the vector potential depends on $\phi_z$, see Eq.~\eqref{eq_A_g}, such that offset charges can be swallowed by offset fluxes and vice versa.
+Let us focus on pure external voltage sources [see also Fig.~\ref{fig:spectrum}(a)], and adding phase offsets as discussed previously.
+Then, the respective flux and charge offsets carry over to the kinetic quantities $N_z$ and $\Phi_z$ respectively.
+When projecting to the lowest Landau level, the Josephson effect thus reveals both types of shifts as